jgaa/rest-diag-svc/README.md

 # Prebuilt image

-You can pull this container from [Docker Hub](https://hub.docker.com/r/jgaafromnorth/rest-diag-svc/)
+You can pull an image built from this projects Dockerfile from [Docker Hub](https://hub.docker.com/r/jgaafromnorth/rest-diag-svc/)

 ```sh
 $ docker pull jgaafromnorth/rest-diag-svc